Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 3.04.01 =
+* Update translations
+* Move more conditional text to Pro

 = 3.04 =
 * New: Add option to duplicate a form action
 * New: Add option to turn form actions on or off